rahimmashkraft/capacitor-geofence-background/README.md

 # capacitor-geofence-background

-This plugin track your location in app kill state
+This plugin track your location in app kill state.

+To properly implement this, you would need:

+Background Location Tracking: Using iOS background location services to capture location updates even when the app is killed.

+Geofencing: To detect when the user enters or exits a specified radius.

+Check-in/Check-out Logic: Automatically triggering the checkInOrCheckOutUser function when the user enters or exits the defined area.

 ## Install